rmsk2/6502profiler/README.md

 ```

-The file names are interpreted relative to the `AcmeTestDir` configuration entry.
-Here an example for a test driver and a test
+The file names are interpreted relative to the directory specified by the `AcmeTestDir` configuration entry.
+Here an example for a test
-script.
+driver and a test script.
 Let's say we want to test the subroutine `simpleLoop` defined in `test_loop.a` in the source directory:

 ```
 .DATA_IN